zer0def/cromite/README.md

 see https://github.com/uazo/bromite-buildtools/issues/51

 ### Enable AppContainer for renderer process in windows
-you can activate the 'RendererAppContainer' flag from the command line with
+you can activate (highly recommended) the 'RendererAppContainer' flag from the command line with
 ```
   --enable-features=RendererAppContainer
 ```

+### Auto-update setup for linux
+working in progress in https://github.com/uazo/cromite/issues/771

 ### Making Cromite work in Ubuntu 24.04 and its derivatives (kubuntu, etc)
 This happens because, starting with Ubuntu 24.04, Apparmor